 Nothing triggers a mom like not being heard or obeyed.
 And this can make us go a little Cray Cray.
 The urban dictionary defines Cray Cray as taking craziness to a whole other level.
 The ultimate second power of crazy.

 In other words, we can “lose it,” which means we lose emotional control.
 We end up acting in a way that is not congruent with who we are.
-We raise our voice, threaten, belittle, bring up every negative thing we can think of, get defensive and I’ve talked to several moms who end up slapping their daughters.
+We raise our voices, threaten, belittle, bring up every negative thing we can think of, and get defensive and I’ve talked to several moms who end up slapping their daughters.

 Here’s the big problem.
 Your daughter is not going to hear your content; she is going to hear that you’ve gone Cray Cray.
 See the delivery of our content can actually be the obstacle and reason our teens don’t hear us.

 Your daughter is going to hear the delivery of your message more than your content.
 She will see the angry expression on your face, how you are standing, how loud your voice is, and if you slam your fist on the table.

 Moms do these things because they feel powerless not because they are bad people.
 However, this delivery is building a brick wall between you and your daughter.
 The delivery guarantees that your teen will definitely not listen to you.

 I want to give you three practical tools to get your daughter to listen to you.